Gilmore Girls season 1: Crew

 The season was produced by Warner Bros., Amy Sherman-Palladino and Gavin Polone and was aired on the WB Network in the United States.
 The series was created by Amy Sherman-Palladino, who acted as an executive producer.
 Sherman-Palladino served as the seasons show runner.

 Episodes

 Reception

+On Rotten Tomatoes, the first season holds a 90% approval rating based on 29 reviews, with an average rating of 7.9/10.
+The site's critical consensus reads, "Warm, cozy, and quirky, Gilmore Girls's two lead characters make the show a standout pick-me-up in the family-friendly genre."
+On Metacritic, the first season has a score of 81 out of 100, based on 26 reviews, indicating "universal acclaim".